nitish3014/rubdvish-backend/README.md

 # Rudvish International Backend API

-This is the backend API for the Rudvish International website, handling contact forms, bulk inquiries, and email notifications.
+This is the backend API for the Rudvish International FE website, handling contact forms, bulk inquiries, and email notifications.

 ## Features